sauravraiguru/serverless-gateways/README.md

 [Functions Dashboard](https://cloud.ibm.com/functions/dashboard)

-## 4. Exposing this as a secure & manage API using API Gateways
+## 4. Exposing this function as a secure API & manage it using API Gateways
 We need to now expose our actions as API and also secure them -> lets go to API gateways service which we have created already earlier.
 [API Management Service](https://cloud.ibm.com/functions/apimanagement)

 Click on

 ![Trigger Config](images/apimanagement.png)